COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Jun" >}}

+- Congratulations to Jiaxin whose paper on "MBL-CPDP: A Multi-objective Bilevel Method for Cross-Project Defect Prediction" has been accepted to IEEE Transactions on Software Engineering.
+In this paper, Jiaxin has extended my previous ASE 2020 paper from single-objective bilevel optimization format to a multi-objective bilevel optimization setup.
+This is another step of our group's automated machine learning from the perspective of bilevel optimization.
+Very well done, Jiaxin! <i class='fa fa-calendar' style='font-size:19px'></i> Jun 5

+{{< /tab >}}

 {{< tab "Apr" >}}

 - Our recent BBSRC Transformative Research Technology 2024 proposal "Explainome: Open-Source Automated Explainable AI Agent Powered by Large Language Models and Knowledge Graphs for Computational Biology" has been approved for funding!
 This is a highly competitive scheme with less than 10% success rate.
 Looking forward to kicking start this project soon while you will see the world first conversational XAI agent for biology. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 29